-(1 Samuel 19:3) I will go out and stand with my father in the field where you are.
-I'll speak to him about you and will tell you what I find out."
+(1 Samuel 19:3) I will go out and stand beside my father in the field where you are, and I will speak to my father about you; if I learn anything I will tell you."

 Jonathan somehow persuaded his father to accompany him to the field where David hid and where he could talk to his father about David.
 No evil spirit was upon Saul at that time, so Jonathan could reason with him.